JOB OPPORTUNITY – Union of BC Indian Chiefs, VANCOUVER

 - Strong knowledge of the vision and goals of the Union of BC Indian Chiefs.

-Salary $45,000-$47,000 per year, depending on experience.
-Please send a cover letter, resume, and references to the attention of the Research Director by 3:00pm May 10, 2019.
+Please send a cover letter, resume, and references to the attention of the Research Director.
 If sending by email, please send to email@example.com.
-We thank all candidates for their interest and regret that only those candidates who are shortlisted for interviews will be contacted.
+We thank all candidates for their interest and regret that only those candidates who are shortlisted for interviews will be contacted. *Posting open until filled*

 The Union of BC Indian Chiefs hires on the basis of merit and is committed to employment equity.
 We encourage all qualified persons to apply.
 However, qualified Indigenous applicants will be given priority.